-The final report will be published on the department website with a notice advising stakeholders of its release.
+The final report will be published on the department website with a notice advising stakeholders of the release.
 The department will also notify the proposer, the registered stakeholders and the WTO Secretariat about the release of the final report.
 Publication of the final report represents the end of the risk analysis process.
-The biosecurity requirements recommended in the final report will form the basis of the conditions published on BICON, and for any import permits subsequently issued.